DenisBuserski/Git/README.md

    ```
    ![3](git-commands/w-3.png)

-6. Lets check the status of our Local repository
+6. Check the status of our Local repository
    ```
    git status
    ```